What if I want to freelance but I don’t have any samples, you ask?

 One is that you can often avoid going head-to-head with a lot of experienced freelancers.
 Number two is you can often eliminate competition altogether.

-Whether you are going to reply to ads or pitch companies on your own, it’s still wise to create relevant samples that you can submit if asked.
+Whether you are going to reply to ads or pitch companies on your own, it’s still wise to create a portfolio or business image.

 4) Work for Content Mills